MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 First lets get the easy decisions out of the way:

 - We definitely NEED to measure all electricity used by all systems we have control over and convert that into gCO2eq.
-- We definitely SHOULD [in some way](#emissions-produced-by-external-systems) include electricity used by systems we make calls to, that are not under our control, as otherwise we would create an incentive to simply outsource carbon intensive calculations
+- We definitely SHOULD [in some way](#emissions-produced-by-external-systems) include electricity/carbon used/created by systems we make calls to, that are not under our control, as otherwise we would create an incentive to simply outsource carbon intensive calculations
-- We definitely SHOULD NOT include carbon costs that were incurred when things like the fundamental infrastructure the internet runs on was created, the laptops we develop on were built, and other things that are very difficult to factor in
+- We definitely SHOULD NOT include carbon costs that were incurred when things like the fundamental infrastructure the internet runs on was created, the laptops we develop on were built, and other things that are very difficult to factor in and would not help us create a incentive to become more efficient

 Now with the easy decisions out of the way, we turn to the system boundaries and embodied emissions that are harder to define.
 Generally for a common project, hosted on a cloud provider platform and with some sort of front end, our system boundary will be the cloud subscription and the browser/user interface.

+Note that it is valid to define a system boundary that excludes things on the basis that they can't be properly measured/calculated, as long as we openly and visibly acknowledge the limitations of our resulting score.

 In the following sections we explore how we actually measure the emissions produced by each and also what to do about emissions produced by systems we call.